ibm-cloud-docs/cis/rate-limiting.md

    ```
    {: pre}

+## Creating a rate-limiting rule with Terraform
+{: #create-a-custom-rate-limiting-rule-tf}
+{: terraform}

 ### Creating a custom rate-limiting rule with Terraform
 {: #create-a-custom-rate-limiting-rule-tf}
-{: terraform}

 The following example shows how to create an entry point and rate-limiting rule with Terraform:
 ```sh